frontenddogma/web-development-glossary/manuscript/s.md

 Scoped styles
 : A concept to limit otherwise broad styles to a certain element and its children (as opposed to having them affect many other elements of a document as well).
 The corresponding `scoped` attribute was specified but not standardized in favor of other approaches like web components.
 Frameworks like Vue support both concept and attribute.

+Screen magnifier
+: Software that interfaces with a computer’s graphical output to present enlarged screen content.
+By enlarging part (or all) of a screen, people with visual impairments can better see words and images.
+This type of assistive technology is useful for people with some functional vision; people with visual impairments and little or no functional vision usually use a screen reader.&nbsp;[†](#w-screen-magnifier)

 Screen reader
 : A form of assistive technology that is essential to people who are blind, as well as useful to people who are visually impaired, illiterate, or have a learning disability.
 Screen readers are software applications that attempt to convey what people with normal eyesight see on a display to their users via non-visual means, like text-to-speech, sound icons, or a Braille device.
 They do this by applying a wide variety of techniques that include interacting with dedicated Accessibility APIs, using various operating system features (like inter-process communication and querying user interface properties), and employing hooking techniques.&nbsp;[†](#w-screen-reader)